Los Carneros AVA

+ATF determined that "Los Carneros" and "Carneros" are not different names, but are equivalent forms of the same name and considering the fact that the Spanish word "los" simply means "the."
+Consequently, either name may be used on labels and in advertising to refer to this area.
+The 2006 amendment described in Section §9.32 documents the names "Los Carneros" and "Carneros" can be used interchangeably for the viticultural area.

-Los Carneros (also known as Carneros) is an American Viticultural Area (AVA) which includes parts of both Sonoma and Napa counties in California, U.S.A.
-The 37000 acre area was recognized on September 18, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Beaulieu Vineyards proposing to establish a viticultural area named "Los Carneros.”
-The proximity to the cool fog and breezes from San Pablo Bay to the south makes the climate in Los Carneros cooler and more moderate than wine regions farther north in Napa and Sonoma Valleys.
-The cooler climate has made Los Carneros attractive for the cultivation of cooler climate varietals like Pinot noir and Chardonnay.
-Many of the grapes grown in Los Carneros are used for sparkling wine production.
-Receiving its AVA status in 1983, the Carneros area was the first wine region in California to be defined by its climate characteristics rather than political boundaries.
+The close proximity to San Pablo Bay in the south exposes the area to coastal fog and breezes that makes the Los Carneros climate cooler and more moderate than wine regions farther north in Napa and Sonoma Valleys.
+The climate has positioned Los Carneros ideal for the cultivation of cool climate varietals like Pinot noir and Chardonnay.
+Los Carneros grapes are also processed for sparkling wine production.
+The Carneros area was the first wine region in California to be defined by its climate characteristics rather than political boundaries.